 Thumbnails are the first impression you have of a YouTube video.
-Since it’s a visual platform with millions of creators, you need a good thumbnail to get those clicks flowing to your channel.
+Since it’s a visual platform with millions of creators and an amazing marketing tactic, you need a good thumbnail to get those clicks flowing to your channel.
 Here’s how.

 Youtube thumbnail is the preview image of any video uploaded on the platform.
 Since YT is a huge database of videos, your thumbnail needs to help your video stand out and a custom thumbnail by far outperforms an automatically generated one (90% of top videos have custom thumbnails).

 It’s pretty simple to create a unique one to match your content with this guide.

 - The best YouTube thumbnail size is 1280 x 720 pixels